joeappleton18/Simple-Vue-Webpack-and-SASS/README.md

 # Vue, Webpack 4 and SASS

-This project can be used as a starting point if you wish to use vue.js to enhance a simple static HTML web project.
-It will allow you to create a few choice vue.js components and use them to add dynamic features to an otherwise static HTML website.
+This project can be used as a starting point if you wish to use vue.js to enhance a simple static HTML website.
+It will allow you to create a few choice vue.js components and use them to add dynamic features to an otherwise static HTML pages.
+What's more, it will also support SASS compilation.

 I created this project out of necessity when teaching a front end web development course.
 I needed the students to adopt a simple front end workflow when developing simple multi page HTML websites.
 Most of the starter Webpack projects I encountered were geared towards single page web applications.